waynegraham/registry.clir.org/_projects/2008-exposing-pre-modern-publications-and-archives-for-s.md

 ---
 layout: project
-title: "Exposing Pre-Modern Publications and Archives for Study and Research: The History of International Trade& Global Interaction & their Cultural Effects"
+title: Exposing Pre-Modern Publications and Archives for Study and Research: The History of International Trade& Global Interaction & their Cultural Effects
 ---